salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 ### Embedding Learned Models as Constraints in the Optimization Model

-Since the approximated constraint is highly nonlinear and cannot be directly incorporated into a linear programming model, an alternative method was developed to include it in the optimization process.
-The approach involves integrating the learned models by using the initial solution as input for the prediction model.
-If the predicted values fail to meet the required quality thresholds, the constraints are modified to exclude this solution, and the optimization problem is re-solved.

-If these adjustments result in an infeasible region with no valid solutions, the process stops, and the last feasible solution is returned.
-While this method provides a way to incorporate complex constraints, it is not perfect, as it may still yield a solution that does not fully satisfy the constraints if no feasible region exists.
+### Embedding Learned Models as Constraints in the Optimization Model

+To incorporate complex, nonlinear constraints into the optimization process, a dynamic adjustment method is used.
+Instead of directly integrating these constraints into the linear programming model, the approach involves:

+1. **Initial Solution**: Generate an initial solution based on the optimization model.
+2. **Dynamic Adjustment**: Adjust constraints based on model predictions.
+If predictions show that constraints are not met, constraints are recalibrated accordingly.

+This method helps in managing complex constraints and ensures that the final solution is feasible and practical.